 How Long Does It Take?

 Some moles take longer than others.
-Probably the maximum amount of time for removing a mole this way is two months.
+Based on my experience, the maximum amount of time it takes for a mole to disappear is two months.
 I say this because that is the longest it ever took me.
-Some small superficial moles will disappear in as little as a month.
+Some small, superficial moles will disappear in as little as one month.

 - After six weeks or so, if the mole is one of the large, prominent, “raspberry” types, it will begin to shrivel.
 Superficial moles will dry up so that they look like scabs of dead skin.
 They will fall off too, or you can scratch them off, as you would a scab.
 You may notice a small indentation in the skin where the mole used to be, but this will heal without leaving a mark.

-If you are treating numerous skin tags over a large area, you will probably not see changes in the skin tags, and will likely not notice that some are gone.
-But the day will come when you apply the castor oil mixture and realize that you don’t feel the skin tags anymore; all of them are gone and the skin feels smooth.
+If you are removing numerous skin tags over a large area, you will probably not see changes in the skin tags, and will likely not notice that some are gone.
+The day will come when you apply the castor oil mixture and realize that you don’t feel the skin tags anymore; all of them are gone and the skin feels smooth.

 It may be possible to hasten this process by applying a drop of the castor oil mixture and covering the mole with a band-aid so that the castor oil doesn’t rub off and is in continuous contact with the mole.